itteco/iframely/README.md

 Fork and do a pull-request, if you'de like to add more plugins and/or contribute fixes or improvements.
 By doing so, you make your work available under the same MIT license.

-If you are a publisher and would like to make your embeds available as [oEmbed/2][oembed2] (and thus delivered through iframely) - please, do get in touch or [cast your email here](http://iframely.com).
+If you are a publisher and would like to make your embeds available as oEmbed/2 (and thus distributed through iframely) - please, do get in touch or [cast your email here](http://iframely.com).

 ## Authors